frank038/wbar/README.md

 the scripts are located in the scripts folder; the labels in the panel accept the left mouse button action to launch a custom application: set its name in the files label1.script (left label) and/or label2.script (center label).
-The scripts can be of two different type: single shot and continuous shots.
+The scripts can be of two different types: single shot and continuous shots.
-The single shot script has to be in the form output1.#s (output2.#s) or output1.#m (output2.#m). #s means the script will be executed every # second, while #m means the scripts will be executed every # minutes.
+The single shot script has to be in the form output1.#s (output2.#s) or output1.#m (output2.#m). #s means the script will be executed every # seconds, while #m means the scripts will be executed every # minutes.
 The continuous shot scripts have to be in the form output1.sh and/or output2.sh: the scripts have to be able to output something and to control the whole process.